How to make a home safe for older people with limited mobility

 Creating a secure home is a very important home safety measure for the elderly, helping them to feel comfortable in their home.
 Here are a variety of suggestions to make an older person’s home safe and secure:

 - To prevent anxiety, it’s best to install a self-locking mechanism, such as a deadlock, paddle-type door handle etc.

 - Install a wide-angle peephole rather than the standard door viewer.
 Make sure to match the height of the person using it.
 This way, he or she will have a better chance of preventing burglary.

 - Install motion-sensing lights around the windows and doors.
 These will switch lights on as something moves.
 This way the homeowners can ask for help and call the police in no time in case of an uninvited guest in front of the property.

-- Mailboxes can be an easy target for thieves looking to grab personal data, such as your full name, ID, credit card number etc. Usually, the retirees tend to heavily rely on mail.
-If you don’t want burglars sniffing around, move your post box as close as possible to your front door.
-Make sure that the mailbox is well-secured and call a locksmith to fit a keylock.
+- Post-boxes can be an easy target for thieves looking to grab personal data, such as your full name, ID, credit card number etc. If you don’t want burglars sniffing around, move your post box as close as possible to your front door.
+Make sure that the post box is well-secured and call a locksmith to fit a keylock.

-There are lots of gadgets that you can buy to help you around your home, and these help you stay independent in older age.
+There are lots of gadgets that you can buy to help you around your home and stay independent in older age.
 There are now gadgets that can help you in the kitchen, garden, garage and throughout the house.

-Kathy Lawrence from When They Get Older, says that small changes that these gadgets can make often make big differences.
-She adds, “Finding gadgets to help with the little chores, like opening jars, reaching for the remote, or doing a bit of weeding in the garden, can help people with weakened muscles and arthritis, for example, to keep living life without major interventions.”
+Kathy Lawrence from When They Get Older, says the small changes that these gadgets can make often lead to big differences.
+She adds: “Finding gadgets to help with the little chores, like opening jars, reaching for the remote, or doing a bit of weeding in the garden, can help people with weakened muscles and arthritis, for example, to keep living life without major interventions.”